Liftric/dependency-track-companion-plugin/README.md

 Each task requires certain inputs which are to be specified in your `build.gradle.kts`.
 The configuration for each task is as follows:

+#### createProject

+- `url`: Dependency Track API URL
+- `apiKey`: Dependency Track API KEY
+- `projectName`: The Name of the Project you want to create
+- `projectVersion`: *Optional* - The Version of the Project you want to create
+- `projectActive`: *Optional* - default is true, set to false to create an inactive Project
+- `projectTags`: *Optional* - add Tags to your Project
+- `parentUUID`: *Optional* - Used for creating in a parent project
+- `ignoreProjectAlreadyExists`: *Optional* - default is false, set to true to ignore "Project already exist" error

 #### uploadSbom

 - `url`: Dependency Track API URL